 It takes an estimated 10-15 years and more than $1 billion to successfully bring a new drug to market today.

-Through thesis and non-thesis options, we have created a curriculum with the flexibility to meet the needs of the aspiring research scientist as well as the working professional looking to advance their career in the biomedical or pharmaceutical industry.
+Through thesis and non-thesis options, we have created a curriculum with the flexibility to meet the needs of aspiring research scientists, pharmacists, and working professionals looking to advance their career in the biomedical or pharmaceutical industries.

 Thesis students must complete 23 credits of coursework, 8 credits of thesis research, and a 2 credit research rotation, in addition to writing and defending a thesis.
 This path is ideal for those interested in working as research scientists or pursuing Ph.D. or M.D. degrees.

 The non-thesis option is geared toward those individuals who would like to accelerate their careers in industry but who are not necessarily interested in performing research themselves.
-Non-thesis students must take 30 credits of coursework plus a 3 credit capstone writing project.
+Non-thesis students must take 30 credits of coursework and complete a 3 credit capstone writing project.

 Students enrolled in the thesis track work side-by-side with research graduate faculty in areas such as drug discovery and development, molecular modeling, chemical synthesis, in vitro and in vivo studies of drug mechanisms and pharmacological actions, pharmacokinetic analysis, and the transport and absorption of nanopharmaceuticals.
 Recent master's students' projects include: